-When a birth injury causes a child to be born with a lifetime disability, many families face not only the emotional devastation of their child’s suffering, but the overwhelming medical and therapeutic expenses required just to provide their child with a future.
+When a child’s birth injury leads to permanent disability, families face not only emotional devastation, but the overwhelming medical and therapeutic expenses required just to provide their child with a future.

-While not all birth injuries are the result of medical malpractice, errors during the pregnancy and delivery process occur more often than many people realize.
+While not all birth injuries are the result of medical malpractice, preventable errors during pregnancy and delivery happen more often than many people realize.
 If a newborn child has been injured because of a medical professional’s mistake or negligence, there is no reason the child should be denied the financial help and medical resources they deserve.